Electronic/fiber artwork by Phillip Stearns

 My head began to throb.
 What he was saying circled the periphery of sense, and I struggled to capture the pieces and lock them into place.

 Beyond that is impossible.
-I could never have definitively determined that two people are each other's one and only.
+I could never have definitively determined two people are each other's one and only.
 No one could.
 No one can.

-I was suddenly aware that I'd stopped breathing.
+I was suddenly aware I'd stopped breathing.
 Others had gathered around us, including Kai's parents who hovered close by, perhaps paralyzed and unable to intervene in what was happening, but also those who had lingered after the funeral.
 All listening to Dr. Coramor's every word.

 But I didn't need to.
 All I had to do was create the marks.
-As long as two people believed, had been told absolutely, that they were each other's one hundred percent perfect match, then they never wavered from that belief.
+As long as two people believed, had been told absolutely, they were each other's one hundred percent perfect match, then they never wavered from that belief.

-He turned back to focus on me then, and I saw that his watery eyes, blue and clear like Kai's, were filled with what I can only tell you was regret.
+He turned back to focus on me then, and I saw his watery eyes, blue and clear like Kai's, were filled with what I can only tell you was regret.

 The unions work because people are told they will.
 These are self-fulfilling prophecies.